 Maire Bonheim – Temples and Treehouses

 Claiming itself to be a lover’s retreat, Viceroy Bali Luxury Resort invites you to have a splendid honeymoon.
 Unwind in infinity pools, watch verdant vistas of the jungles, and enjoy delicious cuisine.
-Their honeymoon package includes accommodation in a villa with a pool, five-course candlelight dinner, two-hour long spa treatment including body massage, Jacuzzi, and steam room and much more!
+Their honeymoon package includes accommodation in a villa with a pool, a five-course candlelight dinner, a two-hour long spa treatment including a body massage, Jacuzzi, a steam room, and much more!

 COMO Uma Ubud

-The contemporary Asian hotel offers you a Romantic Escape perfect for a bali honeymoon!
-Stay at one of their Garden Pool Villas, have daily breakfast at Kemiri restaurant, enjoy morning walks and activities every day, participate in yoga classes and have access to COMO Shambhala Retreat’s gym, sauna, steam rooms and lap pool, and a lovely dinner date at Kemiri bale.
-The hotel provides shuttle service so touring the town is not an issue.
+The contemporary Asian hotel offers you a Romantic Escape perfect for a Bali honeymoon!
+Stay at one of their Garden Pool Villas, have daily breakfast at Kemiri restaurant, enjoy morning walks and activities every day, participate in yoga classes, and have access to COMO Shambhala Retreat’s gym, sauna, steam rooms and lap pool, and a lovely dinner date at Kemiri bale.
+The hotel provides a shuttle service so touring the town is not an issue.